Olivier-Boudeville/erlang-serial/README.md

 ## Additional Information

+### USB Interface Freeze

+In some cases, generally after a long time (e.g. 16 days), the serial interface does not seem to be functional anymore - at least the USB device that was plugged there stopped receiving and emitting data.
+The origin of this problem is unknown; possibly the USB device is faulty and serial not guilty.

+After this problem happened, we had:

+ $ ls -l /dev/ttyUSB2
+ crw-rw---- 1 root uucp 188, 2 Mar 24 18:45 /dev/ttyUSB2

+ $ fuser /dev/ttyUSB2
+ /dev/ttyUSB2:        2703563

+ $ ps -edf | grep 2703563
+ srvusr 2703563 2703520  0 Mar08 ttyUSB2  00:00:00 xxx/erlang-serial/priv/bin/serial -erlang

+ $ lsof /dev/ttyUSB2
+ COMMAND     PID     USER   FD   TYPE DEVICE SIZE/OFF NODE NAME serial  2703563     srvusr 3u   CHR  188,2      0t0 1249 /dev/ttyUSB2

+To circumvent it and avoid any unfortunate freezing (which in our case happened more than once), one might stop/start serial regularly, for instance once a day.

+### Code Formatting

 The C "legacy" code has been formatted as discussed in [this section](https://seaplus.esperide.org/#c-c-code-formatting) of Ceylan-Seaplus.

 As for the formatting of the Erlang code, see [this section](https://howtos.esperide.org/Erlang.html#formatting-erlang-code) of Ceylan-HOWTO.

 In both cases we are bound over time to apply the formatting conventions that are uniform across the Ceylan project.

 ## License